shreyasm-dev/telid-lang/README.md

-# slash
+# telid

-slash is a dynamically-typed, interpreted language
+telid is a dynamically-typed, interpreted language

 This is a learning project.
 It's not good.
 At all.